 And that just plain ol’ sucks.

 So, how do you accept that your birth experience was not what you wanted?
+How do you accept that your labor and delivery method didn’t happen as planned?

 Here are a few good ways to start to accept your birth experience:

 - Admit that this was important to you.
 No more brushing it aside.
 No more saying that it didn’t matter.
 It did.
+Your unique labor and delivery birth plan was part of your pregnancy.

 - Allow yourself to grieve the loss of your birth experience.
 This was truly a loss.
 Yes, it may have been necessary and yes it may have all turned out just fine.
 But that’s not what’s important at this stage.